wdrbork/allergy-alert/README.md

 3. Ensure that you have the latest version of Node.js installed
     - Run `node -v` on your device's terminal
     - If an error occurs, go [here](https://nodejs.org/en/download) to download the latest version of Node.js
-4. Install nodemon using the command `npm install -g nodemon`.
-This will be used to start up the server
+4. Install dependencies using the command `npm install`
 5. Change to the backend directory using `cd src/backend`
 6. Start the server using the command `nodemon server index.js`
     - If you receive an error saying that nodemon cannot be loaded because running scripts is disabled on your system, you will need to change your system's execution policy